pcanas/ada-project-oejp/README.md

 A study on Food Security in Chicago

 # Abstract
-_A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?_

 USA is a country that runs surrounded by food culture, being one of its pillars.
 On the other hand, we have that Chicago is one of the most influential cities in the North American country.
 We want to combine these two insights in order to build an analysis on how food industry is tightened to Chicago, but having a very particular viewpoint: we will look how safe is to eat or buy food in the city.